malekdjz/PyPortScanner/README.md

-# PyPort
+# PyPortScanner
- A port scanner writtten in python
+ A simple port scanner written in python.